githedgehog/docs/docs/user-guide/harvester.md

 # Using VPCs with Harvester

-It's an example of how Hedgehog Fabric can be used with Harvester or any hypervisor on the servers connected to Fabric.
+This section contains an example of how Hedgehog Fabric can be used with Harvester or any hypervisor on the servers connected to Fabric.
 It assumes that you have already installed Fabric and have some servers running Harvester attached to it.

-You'll need to define `Server` object per each server running Harvester and `Connection` object per each server connection to the switches.
+You need to define a `Server` object for each server running Harvester and a `Connection` object for each server connection to the switches.

-You can have multiple VPCs created and attached to the `Connections` to this servers to make them available to the VMs in Harvester or any other hypervisor.
+You can have multiple VPCs created and attached to the `Connections` to the servers to make them available to the VMs in Harvester or any other hypervisor.

 ## Configure Harvester

 ### Add a Cluster Network

-From the "Cluster Network/Confg" side menu.
-Create a new Cluster Network.
+From the "Cluster Networks/Configs" side menu, create a new Cluster Network.

 ![Harvester Cluster Network](./harvester-cluster-network.png)

-Here is what the CRD looks like cleaned up:
+Here is a cleaned-up version of what the CRD looks like:

 ```yaml
 apiVersion: network.harvesterhci.io/v1beta1